kkphoenixgx/kkphoenixgx/ReadMe.md

 ## Who I am?

 - 😁 I am a Brazilian programming student, I really love programming and I really would like to apply my knolage, be part of and improve our business
 - 🌱 I am currently learning everything :V, But specially javascript, I wanna master it.
-React, Next, Node, Typescript, Electron, Angular.
+React, Next, Node, Typescript, Electron, Angular, Sass.
 - 👾 I am actually side leaning other languages for fun, like java, C# and with my web develop course, I already have good skill level in HTML5, CSS3, and of course JavaScript.
 - 👯 I am helping my friends to start in programming too and working in side projects.
 - ⚡ Fun fact: Well, I actually love chess, astronomy and I love software architecture, my hobbie is learn it.
 I already read Clean Code, Clean Arquiteture and I am learning design patterns from Design Patterns: Elements of Reusable Object-Oriented Software.